MIT-Emerging-Talent/ET6-practice-code-review/.github/PULL_REQUEST_TEMPLATE.md

 ### Files

 - [ ] The file name describes the function's behavior
+- [ ] There is a module header in the function file
 - [ ] There is a module docstring in the function file
 - [ ] The test file's name matches the function file name -
   `/tests/test_file_name.py`
 - [ ] There is a module docstring in the tests file
+- [ ] There is a module header in the tests file

 ### Unit Tests